jamietre/CsQuery/README.md

     // render the page using the current data - code flow is never blocked even if an update
     // was requested

-Though C# 5 includes some language features & methods that greatly improve asynchronous handling (see `await`), I'm not using C# 5 and I dind't want to "wait".
+Though C# 5 includes some language features & methods that greatly improve asynchronous handling (see `await` and the `Task` class), I'm not using C# 5 and I dind't want to "wait".
 Besides, the promise API used often in Javascript is actually extraordinarily elegant so I decided to make a basic C# implementation to assist in using this method.
 When VS 2012 comes out I may revisit this.

 The `CreateFromUrlAsync` method can return an `IPromise<ICsqWebResponse>` object.
 The basic promise interface (from CommonJS Promises/A) has only one method: